Q: What makes you such an expert?!

 ANS: I'm still just fine! :) Actually, I've had no problems with

 road-ragers, and for a simple reason.
-If the person behind me is a
+If the person behind me is

-hostile idiot, eventually they'll change lanes and pass me.
+aggressive, eventually they'll change lanes and pass me.
 I can even

 help them do this.
 Then they quickly drive far forward, and they're